joshod200/spring-boot-intro/README.md

 # Spring Boot Intro
-Bootstrapped a spring boot web application that renders local data using jsp and jstl.
+Bootstrapped a spring boot web application that renders data from h2 database using jsp and jstl.

 ## Built With
 * Java